csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 Not all metrics _need_ to be user-centric.
 I’m willing to bet you still [monitor TTFB](/2019/08/time-to-first-byte-what-it-is-and-why-it-matters/), even though you know your customers will have no concept of a first byte whatsoever.
-This is because some metrics are useful to developers.
+This is because some metrics are still useful to developers.
 TTFB is a good measure of your server response times and general back-end health, and issues here may have knock-on effects later down the line (namely with Largest Contentful Paint).

 Equally, both `DOMContentLoaded` and `Load` aren’t just meaningless browser